theunicornguild/PopoTheWorkerDocs/02_setup_your_computer_for_development/02_javascript_1_windows.md

+We need yarn in our computers in order to create a react app and do everything we need on it.
+Here are the steps to setup:

 1. Install [Chocolatey](https://chocolatey.org/install).
 2. Run the command line as administrator.
 You do that by right-clicking on the CMD application, and clicking on "Run As Administrator".
 3. Paste the following command: